Helen AtkinsPartnerDDI: + 64 9 304 0421

 Public and Local Government Law

-Helen has approximately 25 years’ experience acting in the areas of environmental, public law and local government law.
-She regularly advises the public and private sectors on a variety of matters relevant to resource management, environmental and local government law and practice and is a member of the Environmental Protection Authority’s Hazardous Substances and New Organisms Committee.
+Helen has over 25 years’ experience acting in the areas of environmental, public law and local government law.
+She regularly advises the public and private sectors on a variety of matters relevant to resource management, environmental and local government law and practice.

 Helen has significant local government experience starting in the late 1980s and early 1990s (1989 to 1993) in England where she headed the Litigation and Licensing legal team at the Oxford City Council.
 Since that time Helen has continued to advise extensively on local and central government matters.Read more